1. Home>

 PronounSpanishEnglish

-Yome duerma I sleep
+Yome duerma I fall asleep

-te duermas you sleep
+te duermas you fall asleep

-Nosotras / Nosotrosnos durmamos we sleep
+Nosotras / Nosotrosnos durmamos we fall asleep

-Vosotras / Vosotrosos durmáis you (plural) sleep
+Vosotras / Vosotrosos durmáis you (plural) fall asleep

 The red dot () above denotes an irregular conjugation.